1. Where is the property located?

 - Organize your own special gathering or project.

 - Optional: Read the "Creating A Life Together" book (Required to become a Land Partner).

 - By attending our ongoing Cooperative Processing trainings we begin forming a "common language" to present ideas together and pro-actively develop ways of working through any issues that may arise in the future.

 - Also, by initiating and/or helping to complete projects, and volunteering your time and energy in both productive and social settings here at Ingenium, we create ways to assess how well we communicate, work, and play together, and begin cultivating deeply conscious, healthy and joyful connections.

 4 - Apply: After accomplishing each of the steps above, prospective residents can ask to fill out an application.
-Once the application is approved, residency would take place in successive stages to give each party a chance to more thoroughly assess compatibility with the goal of permanent residency options such as ongoing tenancy, becoming land partners etc.
+Once the application is approved, residency would take place in successive stages to give each party a chance to more thoroughly assess compatibility with the goal of permanent residency options such as long-term tenancy or becoming Land Partners.

 13. Can I choose a certain cabin if I'm accepted as a resident?

 If there is more than one cabin open once your application is accepted,

 prospective members are welcome to indicate their preference,